fcarlone/node-constructor-word-guess/README.md

 <img src="assets/ss-index.png" height="26">

 ### About the Game:
-This is a Node.js application, using class contructors to create new instances of characters.
+This is a Node.js application, using class constructors to create new instances of characters.

 **Software/libraries used for this application:**
 JavaScript - for the applications logic
-Node.js - to exucute the application in the terminial (outside the browser)
+Node.js - to execute the application in the terminal (outside the browser)
 Inquirer.js - command-line user interface to prompt for and handle user input
 colors.js - to style the Node.js application in the console